prabhu43/website/content/blog/container-from-scratch.md

 ![](/gif/container-process-two.gif)

 Even then, the container is able to see the processes of the host machine.
 The reason is `/proc`; the container is using the same root filesystem as that of the host machine.
 Hence a different root file system is to be used for container and mount `/proc` into it.
 `/containerfs` directory contains files of an operating system which has few binaries like python and core linux utilities.
-So mounting this directory as a root filesytem for container makes it self sufficient for linux utilities and not depend on host machine for binaries.
+So mounting this directory as a root file system for container makes it self sufficient for linux utilities and not depend on host machine for binaries.
 It also provides separate environment for this container.

 ```
 func child() {